globalcitizen/zomia/README.md

 git submodule update
 ```

-### Get media

 Some media is included in the source, other media is not.
+Currently it is not required but may be later.

 To get extra music, do this: